Setting Up Arch Linux With BTRFS, Encryption, and Swap

 , useef00

-to set the filesystem to EFI.
+to set the filesystem of the first partition to EFI.

 gdisk /dev/nvme0n1